devicehive/devicehive-plugin-cassandra-node/README.md

     cassandra_custom_schema_checks_interval=500

 **Note: plugin supports all config options related to Cassandra connection taken from [here](http://docs.datastax.com/en/developer/nodejs-driver/3.3/api/type.ClientOptions/)**
+If you want to have Cassandra module logging enabled put _DEBUG=cassandrastoragemodule_ in your environment variables.
 # Tables and user defined types
 This plugin allows you to configure tables and UDTs in JSON format which are to be created on application startup using schema creation service.
 ## Creating tables and UDTs